IndexCoop/ITIPS/ITIPS/ITIP-004.md

 The [original Index Manager Contract][1] defined fee management functions and gated them with a [mutualUpgrade][2] modifier which required both operator and methodologist consent for any changes.

-In early 2021 Index Coop developed a new model for management contracts which delegates most functionality to extension contracts.
-This architecture separates concerns in a way that lets Index engineers easily adapt and upgrade
+In early 2021 Index Coop developed a new Manager system which delegates most functionality to extension contracts.
+This architecture separates concerns in a way that lets Index engineers easily upgrade Index token features.
-Index features.

 The [FeeSplitAdapter][6] and [StreamingFeeSplitExtension][3] contract developed for the new system gates fee changing methods with the `onlyOperator` modifier.
 In July, the DefiPulse methodologist expressed concern about this change - they are declining to migrate to the new system unless their existing fee prerogatives are preserved.